 They are also available as specially made basking bulbs for reptiles.
 These are often more expensive though and just as good as household ones although some do have a tighter beam meaning the heat can be more concentrated in one spot.

-Do not buy any LED bulbs though as they do not give out any heat.
+Do not buy any LED bulbs for heat lamps though as they do not give out any heat.

 What UVB lights are available?

-Here you will need to buy UVB bulbs specifically made for reptiles as standard UV lights made for tanning or the strip lights you see in shops and offices just won’t provide the levels of UVB a chameleon needs.
+You will need to buy UVB bulbs specifically made for reptiles as standard UV lights made for tanning or the strip lights you see in shops and offices just won’t provide the levels of UVB a chameleon needs.